 Romanian courts have consistently shown a degree of pro-arbitration enforcement conduct.
-Providing the arbitration agreement observes validity fundamental requirements and the Romanian public policy, and to the extent the dispute is arbitrable, the national courts respect the will of the parties and proclaim that the agreement has the force of law among them.
+Providing the arbitration agreement observes the fundamental requirements of validity and the Romanian public policy, and to the extent the dispute is arbitrable, the national courts respect the will of the parties and proclaim that the agreement has the force of law among them.